drdk/dr-svg-sprites/README.md

 - `"vertical"`: Elements are placed above eachother.
 - `"packed"`: Elements are packed into smallest possible space.
 - `"diagonal"`: Elements are distributed from top-left to bottom-right corner.
-- `"alt-diagonal"`: Same as above but inverse direction.
+- `"alt-diagonal"`: Elements are distributed from bottom-left to top-right corner.

 ##### options.map
 Type: `Object|Function`